AliPourmand/1D_binary_star_properties/README.md

 tables_without_l1 is essentially the same as the main table, but 3D integrations were performed excluding $L_1$ plane

-l1_etax	provides integrations got the x-component of the effective acceleration on the L1 plane
+l1_etax	provides integrations for the x-component of the effective acceleration on the $L_1$ plane

 column 1: equipotential shell number